 Clergy application resource

-A step-by-step Clergy Application Resource will help you understand the recruitment process and give you a better idea of when you’re likely to hear from the area bishop and what to expect next.
+This step-by-step application resource will help you understand the recruitment process and give you a better idea of when you’re likely to hear from the area bishop and what to expect next.
 It includes information on:

 - the appointment process